khaudio/creature_adventures/Rules.md

 ## **Single Player Combat**

-Single player combat is somewhat different than with PvP.
+Single player combat differs somewhat from PvP.
 Offensive moves are still available, but the possible outcomes change.

 - **Attack**
     - `Strike` (Roll for chances of inflicting damage)